In-person art returns to Garden City Arts

-After a few trial runs, some of the adult, in-person classes resumed at Garden City Arts in August.
+GARDEN CITY–After a few trial runs, some of the adult, in-person classes resumed at Garden City Arts in August, but information about the classes was not publicly known until mid-September.

-Katy Guthrie, executive director of Garden City Arts, said they didn’t announce that classes were reopening because they wanted to make sure they could be done in a safe manner.
+Katy Guthrie, executive director of Garden City Arts, said the reopening of classes was not publicly announced earlier because they wanted to make sure they could be done in a safe manner.

 "The first class we only had six participants, but that was absolutely fine, because it gave us a good sense of how many we could fit in the space comfortably and safely," she said.
 "We had three in-person classes in August and both went very well."